Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Semantic Reasoning in

-Compared to \lifter{}, which resembles first-order logic, \selfie{} assertions may include lambda abstractions and function applications.
-In principle, a function defined in \selfie{} may take functions as arguments; however, the domain of the default quantifiers are either terms, term occurrences, natural numbers, induction rules, induction terms, or generalized terms.
-Therefore, \selfie{} admits higher-order lambda abstraction, but it is not a higher-order logic.
+Compared to \lifter{}, which resembles first-order logic, \selfie{} adopts lambda abstractions and function applications to support the \textit{definitional quantifiers}, $\exists{}_D$ and $\forall{}_D$.
+These new quantifiers range over definitions of constants, so that we can handle constant definitions abstractly to develop semantic-aware induction heuristics that can transcend problem domains, whereas the conventional quantifiers from \lifter{} range over terms and term occurrences, so that we can handle terms and their occurrences abstractly to develop syntax-based induction heuristics in a domain-agnostic style.

-The two new \textit{semantic constructs}, \texttt{in\_some\_definition} and \texttt{in\_all\_definition}, allow for modular semantic reasoning of inductive problems in a domain-agnostic style by bridging the gap between the proof goal at hand and the relevant definitions with terms and natural numbers.
-These atomic assertions take a triple of: \begin{itemize} \item a term whose defining clauses are to be examined, \item a lambda function, which is a \selfie{} heuristic to examine the relevant definitions, and \item a list of arguments, which are either terms or natural numbers.
+More specifically, each definitional quantifier takes a triple of: \begin{itemize} \item a term whose defining clauses are to be examined, \item a lambda function, which examines the relevant definitions, and \item a list of arguments, each of which is either a term or natural number.
 They are passed to the aforementioned lambda function to bridge the gap between the analysis of a proof goal and the analysis of relevant definitions. \end{itemize}